TimSC/iso8601lib/README.md

 # cppiso8601
-Parsing a subset of iso8601 datetimes, dates and times in C++
+Parsing a subset of iso8601 datetimes, dates and times in C. Simply compile iso8601.c into your project and include iso8601.h.

 Only a subset of ISO 8601 is implemented: certain datetimes, dates or times are handled.
 Timezone is supported.
 Output tm struct is in UTC which can be converted to POSIX time using mktime.